Walter de Paduwa: Canned Heat historian

 For decades, De Paduwa has been a supporter of the American Woodstock-renowned boogie band Canned Heat and to this day he starts almost every regular edition of his Doctor Boogie radio show with a Canned Heat song.
 Long-standing Canned Heat drummer Fito de la Parra described de Paduwa as "a total blues and boogie freak" and noted that de Paduwa had "turned his home in Belgium into a museum for Canned Heat.
 I never knew a guy like that would exist.
 I've met fans who collect passes or records or pictures – maybe they covered one wall in their house with Canned Heat material.
 With this guy, it's been a complete obsession."
 The band thereupon appointed him as their unofficial historian, de la Parra giving de Paduwa many of the old tapes that he had lying around his Los Angeles garage that had been destined to be thrown away.
 De Paduwa and de la Parra have since issued CD archives known as Canned Heat The Boogie House Tapes in three volumes (named after de Paduwa's house museum) and Rarities from the Bob Hite Vaults, in honour of the band's original singer Bob 'The Bear' Hite.

 On the Dr Boogie radio show of 29 November 2013, De Paduwa revealed that his all time favourite Canned Heat track was the song "Canned Heat Mamma" from the band's 1969 fourth album, Hallelujah.
+He repeated the claim on the Dr Boogie show of 18 November 2024.

 De Paduwa is the owner of the 1954 Les Paul gold top guitar originally played by 'Blind Owl' Alan Wilson on Canned Heat's classic 1960s albums.
 The opportunity to play this classic 'Boogie Machine' is an added incentive for certain guests to appear on the Dr Boogie show.